venkateshdaram434/KeyBox-OpenShift/README.md

 http://caniuse.com/websockets

-Install and Run on OpenShift
+Install and Run with OpenShift Online
 ------
 Install with RHC